decipher2k/Nyx-Newsbar/README.md

 # Nyx Newsbar
- A newsticker sitting top of the screen
+ A newsticker siting top of the screen